 It might be tempting to use a credit card to pay off a nondischargeable debt, such as a student loan or recently incurred taxes, and then wipe out the credit card debt in bankruptcy.
 But generally, it's not allowed.

 In Chapter 7 bankruptcy, those types of debt transfers aren't dischargeable.
-You might be able to discharge a credit card balance you incurred when paying off a tax debt in Chapter 13 bankruptcy, however.
+However, you might be able to discharge a credit card balance you incurred when paying off a tax debt in Chapter 13 bankruptcy.